 At the same time, globalization has opened up new opportunities for building cross-border coalitions that are finding innovative ways to address and resolve global problems.
 Novel combinations of public, private, intergovernmental, and nongovernmental organizations are asserting their concerns, forging new democratic practices, and advancing systemic changes in global processes, rules, and institutions.

 Goal: Strengthening the Vitality of Democracy in Global Governance

 In its work to strengthen democracy in global governance, the Fund focuses on the areas of climate change, development finance, and trade.
 The Fund is particularly interested in civil society organizations that represent and advance developing country concerns as they seek to increase equity and foster sustainability.

 - Enhance transparency and accountability of global governance institutions and decision-making processes.

 - Expand access to and participation in global governance institutions and decision-making processes.
 Priority is given to initiatives led by or in support of constituencies underrepresented in global governance.

-- Advancing new ideas, advocacy approaches, and institutional arrangements aimed at more effective and democratic decision making in global governance and more just and sustainable outcomes.
+- Advance new ideas, advocacy approaches, and institutional arrangements aimed at more effective and democratic decision making in global governance and more just and sustainable outcomes.